-\subsection{Proof Techniques}
+\subsection{Proof techniques}

-Our approach builds on the work of Carlen and Kerce~\cite{ck01} (which extends ideas of Ledoux~\cite{ledoux94}).
-Carlen and Kerce~\cite{ck01} write an integral formula (equation \ref{eq:ck} below) which bounds $\delta(f) = \E \sqrt{I^2(f) + \|\grad f\|^2} - I(\E f)$ from below.
+Our approach builds on the work of Carlen and Kerce~\cite{ck01} (which extends ideas of Ledoux \cite{ledoux94}).
+Carlen and Kerce \cite{ck01} write an integral formula [equation (\ref {eqck}) below] which bounds $\delta(f) = \E\sqrt{I^2(f) + \|\grad f\|^2} - I(\E f)$ from below.

-The ``main term'' in the integral is the Frobenius norm of the Hessian of $h_t = \Phi^{-1} \circ (P_t f)$, where $P_t$ is Ornstein-Uhlenbeck semigroup.
+The ``main term'' in the integral is the Frobenius norm of the Hessian of $h_t = \Phi^{-1} \circ(P_t f)$, where $P_t$ is Ornstein--Uhlenbeck semigroup.
 It is easy to verify that if $f$ is an indicator of a half-space or if $f = \Phi(a \cdot x + b)$ then $h_t$ is linear.
-Our first step in the proof is to establish a second order Poincar\'e inequality which implies that if the Frobenius norm of the Hessian of $h_t$ is sufficiently small then $h_t$ is close to a linear function.
+Our first step in the proof is to utilize a second-order Poincar\'e inequality which implies that if the Frobenius norm of the Hessian of $h_t$ is sufficiently small, then $h_t$ is close to a linear function.

-The main effort in our approach is devoted to controlling the ``secondary terms'' in the formula (equation \ref{eq:ck} below).
-This main effort is established in a sequence of analytic results using the smoothness of the semigroup $P_t$ and involving among other techniques, concentration, hypercontractivity and reverse hypercontractivity.
+The main effort in our approach is devoted to controlling the ``secondary terms'' in (\ref{eqck}).
+This main effort is established in a sequence of analytic results using the smoothness of the semigroup $P_t$ and involving---among other techniques---concentration of measure and reverse hypercontractivity.
+Using the approach above, we show that if $\delta= \delta(f)$ is small then there exists some $t$, not too large, such that $h_t$ is $\varepsilon(\delta)$-close to a linear function.

-Using the approach above we obtain that if $\delta = \delta(f)$ is small then there exist some fixed time $t$ such that $h_t$ is $\epsilon(\delta)$ close to a linear function.
-The next step of the proof requires applying $P_t^{-1} \circ \Phi$ to conclude that $f$ is close to a linear function.
-There is an obvious obstacle in in this approach: $P_t^{-1}$ is not a bounded operator.
-Fortunately, using the smoothness of the original function $f$, or the fact that we may assume that the original set $f$ has small boundary, we may deduce a decay in the Hermite expansion of $f$ (or the set).
-Thus we show that for the functions under consideration, $P_t^{-1}$ is ``effectively'' bounded which allows us to conclude that $f$ is close to a Gaussian (or the set is close to a half space).
+The next step of the proof requires applying $P_t^{-1} \circ\Phi$ to conclude that $f$ is close to a linear function.
+There is an obvious obstacle in this approach: $P_t^{-1}$ is not a bounded operator.

+Fortunately, using the smoothness of the original function $f$, or the fact that we may assume that the original set $A$ has small boundary, we may deduce a decay in the Hermite expansion of $f$ (or $A$).
+Thus, we show that for the functions under consideration, $P_t^{-1}$ is ``effectively'' bounded which allows us to conclude that $f$ is close to a Gaussian (or $A$ is close to a half space), proving the result.